theatl-social/pyfedi/INSTALL.md

 To assess whether to accept a registration application it can be helpful to know the country of the applicant.
 This can be automatically discovered by using [the ipinfo service](https://ipinfo.io/) - register with them to get an API token and put it into your .env file.

+If the search function is not returning any results, you need to [add some database triggers](https://codeberg.org/rimu/pyfedi/issues/358#issuecomment-2475019).

 <div id="background-services"></div>

 ### Background services